 The IVDR also requires the QMS to address handling communication with competent authorities, notified bodies, other economic operators, customers and/or other stakeholders.
 Communication in this case has several aspects to be taken into account.
-The manufacturer needs should consider including:
+The manufacturer should consider a number of factors, including the following.

-- · Who will receive communication (receivers) including all stakeholders?

-- Who will be responsible for the communication?

-- When the communication will take place?

-- What the communication will contain?

-- How the communication will take place?
+- Who will receive communication (receivers) including all stakeholders? - Who will be responsible for the communication? - When will the communication take place? - What will the communication contain? - How will the communication will take place?

-As communication is bi-directional, we must consider both the recipient of the communication and the person responsible for the communication.
-While some recipients are evident, such as the customers or the notified body, other stakeholders may need to be identified.
+As communication is bi-directional, we need to consider both the recipient of the communication and the person responsible for the communication.
+While some recipients are evident, such as the customers or the notified body, other stakeholders need to be identified.
 Once all stakeholders are appropriately identified, the remainder of the communication plan can be elaborated.
 As roles and responsibilities have been previously discussed, it is important to identify who has the authority to communicate on behalf of the organization for each of these cases.

-Considering 'when' communication will take place often takes the form of deadlines from specific events, and may be dictated by regulatory constraints.
-For example, responding to a customer complaint within a certain number of days or filing a report with applicable authorities following a reportable event.
-Timing needs to be not only compliant, but also realistic for the overall process.
+Considering "when" communication will take place often takes the form of deadlines for specific events, and can be dictated by regulatory constraints: for example, responding to a customer complaint within a certain number of days or filing a report with applicable authorities following a reportable event.
+Timing needs to be compliant, but also realistic for the overall process.
 The manufacturer should evaluate the full process and consider possible bottlenecks or areas where there could be delay in relaying information.

 Both the content and form of the communication will need to be considered.
 While examining what is allowed in terms of communication, it is also important to reflect on what is not allowed.
-For example, a sales person cannot communicate to a client a potential product use that is not officially documented in the approval and instructions for use.
-The method of communication may be supported by tools, such as a customer relationship management (CRM) tool, or may be more classical methods such as telephone, e-mail, or face to face visits.
+For example, a salesperson cannot communicate to a client a potential product use that is not officially documented in the approval and instructions for use.
+The method of communication can be supported by tools, such as a customer relationship management (CRM) tool, or be more classical methods such as telephone, email, or face-to-face visits.

 When communication is done outside of a tool that maintains records, the manufacturer should evaluate if any policies for documenting the communication are required.

-It is important to note that the communication plan does not necessarily need to be a stand-alone procedure, but rather may be considered as a section of each process where communication is deemed likely.
+It is important to note that the communication plan does not necessarily need to be a standalone procedure, but rather may be considered as a section of each process where communication is deemed likely.
 The manufacturer can embed communication planning into each applicable procedure.
-It is also recommended to include communication aspects into job descriptions and associated training.
+It is also recommended to include communication aspects in job descriptions and associated training.